-Under the enhanced scheme from the first package, employers will receive a payment equal to 100 per cent of their salary and wages withheld (up from 50 per cent), with the maximum payment being increased from $25,000 to $50,000.
+Under the enhanced scheme, employers will receive a payment equal to 100 per cent of their salary and wages withheld (up from 50 per cent), with the maximum payment being increased from $25,000 to $50,000.
 In addition, the minimum payment is being increased from $2,000 to $10,000.
 The payment will be available from 28 April 2020.

 The payments are tax free, there will be no new forms and payments will flow automatically through the ATO.

 Small and medium business entities with aggregated annual turnover under $50 million and that employ workers are eligible.
 NFPs entities, including charities, with aggregated annual turnover under $50 million and that employ workers will now also be eligible.
 This will support employment at a time where NFPs are facing increasing demand for services.
 To qualify for the additional payment, the entity must continue to be active.

 Regulatory protection and financial support for businesses to stay in business